I hope you enjoy reading this blog post.

 Longer content helps you rank better for your target keyword and brings in more long-tail traffic … a win-win – Brian Dean

-Deployed in the forms of videos, audio, graphics, blog articles, ebooks, social media posts, amongst others, these content are engaging enough to lead the audience into the desired path.
+Deployed in the forms of videos, audio, graphics, blog articles, ebooks, and social media posts, amongst others, these content are engaging enough to lead the audience on the desired path.